 Let us help you plan your event

 Downtown Baton Rouge has worked to connect numerous civic and cultural institutions near the River Center and City Hall campuses through a unified system of greenspaces known collectively as the Central Green.
-Since their completion between 2012 and 2018, North Boulevard Town Square, Galvez Plaza, The Crest Stage, City Hall Plaza and Repentance Park have been host to over 200 annual events including the popular Live After Five Series, Baton Rouge Blues Festival, and many more festivals and small informal gatherings.
+Since their completion between 2012 and 2018, North Boulevard Town Square, Galvez Plaza, The Crest Stage, Rhorer Plaza (City Hall Plaza), and Repentance Park have been host to over 200 annual events including the popular Live After Five Series, Baton Rouge Blues Festival, and many more festivals and small informal gatherings.

 This web page is designed to provide effective coordination of the hundreds of special event requests each year, while allowing for the protection of public property and safe and equitable access for all park users.
 The Downtown Development District is the liaison between the City/Parish and the general public, with a primary focus of being a point of contact and resource of information to individuals and organizations that wish to produce special events downtown.

 Special Events and Marketing Coordinator

 North Boulevard Town Square is a spectacular greenspace development that has transformed the disjointed area between North Boulevard and River Road into a lively downtown center where the city’s cultural and civic attractions come together for all to enjoy.
 Town Square has now become the city’s premier social gathering place — featuring more than an acre of open green space and innovative water features that help cool the landscape and a multitude of high-tech amenities to entertain visitors.
 The various components of the space include an elevated seating area with movable chairs and tables, a fountain with splash-pad, the Beacon broadcast screen and sound system, and the Galvez Plaza lawn and stage underneath the unmistakable Crest sculpture.
 North Boulevard Town Square can be reserved for concerts, outdoor dinners, press conferences, and much more.